jaegerwells/MSDS422/README.md

 # Findings and Conclusions

 Using Binary Classification to binarize the data into popular vs. unpopular news categories.
 The median threshold was 1,400 shares.
 From there we performed 4 models as discussed in slide 7.
 Using Accuracy as the performance metric, we were able to determine that the Random Forest model performed the best across all sample datasets.
 We then hyper tuned the model to increase the overall accuracy up to ~67%.
+We are able to show accuracy through confusion matrices.

 While we were able to predict with ~67% accuracy there is room to continue to improve the models.
 The random forest model classification before hyper tuning was 66.39% and after hyper tuning increased to 66.99%.
 With a 67% accuracy, the business should consider using these models to drive increased shares.
 Surprisingly, our accuracy was also in line with the original authors in their paper - “A Proactive Intelligent Decision Support System for Predicting the Popularity of Online News”.
 The 67% accuracy highlights variability with predictions also depends on the dataset.
 The imbalance in the class distribution caused the model to be more biased towards popular articles.

-As we reflect, on our analysis, we could have included other variables such as word count or certain keywords and factor that into the performance of the models.
+As we reflect on our analysis, we could have included other variables such as word count or certain keywords and factor that into the performance of the models.

 Another interesting data that we would have liked to seen from the dataset is around variables on the author, author experience, number of articles that authors have published, etc. One possibility is that certain authors may perform better than others.